netgen/local-development-setup/docs/source/macos/dnsmasq.rst

    sudo brew services start dnsmasq

-This will also start the server automatically after a reboot.
+This will also start the service automatically after a reboot.

 4 Update network connections
 ----------------------------